 Certain jurisdictions are currently reforming or phasing out their benchmark interest rates, most notably the London Interbank Offered Rates ("LIBOR") across multiple currencies.
-Many such reforms and phase outs became effective at the end of calendar year 2021 with select U.S. dollar LIBOR tenors persisting through June 2023.
-These rate changes may have an impact on existing transactions and contractual arrangements.
-Management has taken steps to prepare for and mitigate the impact of changing base rates and continues to manage transition efforts and evaluate the impact of prospective changes on existing transactions and contractual arrangements.
+Many such reforms and phase outs became effective at the end of calendar year 2021 with select U.S. dollar LIBOR tenors persisting through June 2023 and others potentially persisting on a synthetic basis through September 2024.
+Management has taken steps to prepare for and mitigate the impact of changing base rates and continues to evaluate the impact of prospective changes on existing transactions and contractual arrangements and manage transition efforts.
+Interest rates on outstanding financial instruments might be subject to change based on regulatory developments, which could adversely affect revenue, expenses and the value of those financial instruments.